Find a Farm

 In addition, please visit our Rooted in Mississippi: MSAN Demonstration Farms Program page, which highlights and offers incentives to farms that are committed to organic and sustainable practices and serve as models within our state.

-Community Supported Agriculture (CSA) and Buying Clubs in Mississippi
+Community Supported Agriculture (CSA) programs in Mississippi

 What is a CSA?